ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 - Export data in response to a DSR access or export request.

-- Delete cases when the DSR investigation process is complete; this removes all searches and export jobs associated with the case.
+- Delete cases when the DSR investigation process is complete.
+This removes all searches and export jobs associated with the case.

 Here's the high-level process for using the DSR case tool to manage DSR investigations: